soconnor0919/resume-cv/README.md

    - Private version includes all personal details from `.secrets`
    - The script automatically generates and cleans up temporary files

+## Modifying Content

+The project uses a modular structure to avoid duplication:
+- Common sections are stored in `shared/sections/`
+- Styling is defined in `shared/style/common.tex`
+- The resume is a subset of the CV, reusing shared components
+- Add new sections by creating files in `shared/sections/` and including them with `\input{}`

 ## CI/CD Pipeline

 The repository showcases modern DevOps practices through GitHub Actions:
 - Automated PDF generation on every push
-- Public version published as GitHub release
+- Public version published as GitHub release with stable URLs
 - Private version securely generated for repository owner
 - Environment variables managed through GitHub Secrets